Careers Education, Information, Advice & Guidance

 Providing a stepping stone from secondary education to college, TAS vocational studies offer a wide range of vocational qualifications.
 Full and part time placements are offered with added work experience

 Throughout the academic year, staff will be organising a number of college campus tours to show the pupils what life at a college is like.

 World at Work Days

-Guest speakers from across a wide range of industries will be invited in to TAS centres throughout the academic year to give talks about their industry and where possible offer a practical, hands on activity to give pupils a taste of their role.
+Guest speakers from across a wide range of industries will be invited in to school throughout the academic year to give talks about their industry and where possible offer a practical, hands on activity to give pupils a taste of their role.

 The Alternative School has registered to become a START school and is able to deliver effective and consistent careers education for all our secondary pupils.
 START includes comprehensive and up-to-date information that can help our pupils discover the world of work and help their transition from school to further education, employment or apprenticeship.
 START promotes the importance of employ ability and helps us achieve the Gatsby Benchmarks.
 It enables us to monitor our pupil activities on the programme.